TrivadisPF/platys-modern-data-platform/documentation/getting-started.md

 You can display the active log entries for the whole platform using

 ```
-docker-compose logs -f
+docker compose logs -f
 ```

-To only see the log of selected services, you can list them after the `docker-compose logs -f`
+To only see the log of selected services, you can list them after the `docker compose logs -f`

 ```
-docker-compose logs -f <service-name> <service-name>
+docker compose logs -f <service-name> <service-name>
 ```

 ## Step 5: Stopping the Platform